 We came here for our Christmas dinner and the drinks were flowing to start the night.
 This is definitely more of a sit-down place than a dance place, but with a good crew, it is a great place to kick off the night.
 It is a bit pricier than most places but well worth the quality.
 I splurged here, and by splurge, I mean I paid $13 for a steak and drinks.
 Sure, that can go a long way in Bolivia where bottles of Singani are as low as $4.
 But hey, treat yo’self.

-Although I stayed loyal to KulturBerlin for my entire stay in Sucre, I thought about swapping to Imaynalla quite a few times.
+Although I stayed loyal to KulturBerlin for my entire stay in Sucre, I’ll admit that I thought about swapping to Imaynalla quite a few times.
 This hostel, like KulturBerlin, also doubles as a restaurant, bar, and nightclub.
 It is about a half-minute’s walk away from the Plaza de Armas, making it as convenient of a location as you can imagine.
-It is also one of the newer spots in Sucre’s nightlife scene, so well worth a visit for a fun night out in Sucre.
+It is also one of the newer spots in Sucre’s nightlife scene, so well worth a visit for a fun and exciting night out in Sucre.

 I was with my local friend when she recommended we visit her friend’s bar.
 Although I’m not actually sure what that place was called, I did remember seeing “Shisha Bar” on the menus, so let’s just go with that.
 This place had a live band, cheap drinks, hookahs, and a terrace with a stunning view over the city.
 Admittedly, the hike up to here was more difficult than I would have liked after a few drinks, but it was definitely worth coming up.
 It is past La Recoleta, so when you’re looking up Shisha bars on the map, make sure you go to the right one.